Trigger Point Therapy - Treating Trapezius for Head, Neck and Shoulder Pain

 Just about everyone has trapezius trigger points.
-In most cases they can be treated simply and effectively for relieving headaches.
+In most cases they can be treated simply and effectively for relieving head, neck and shoulder pain.

-Treating trigger points in the upper trapezius can have a profound effect for many headache sufferers.
+Treating trigger points in the upper trapezius can have a profound effect for many painful conditions.

-In addition to compression techniques, we often use the following muscle energy techniques (MET's) to target the treatment areas (taught bands).
+In addition to compression techniques, we often use the following muscle energy techniques (MET's) to target the treatment areas (taught bands/trigger points).

 MET Treatment of Right Upper Trapezius